 So why Trex fencing?
 We’re committed to help you create a low-maintenance, high-performance secure backyard retreat.
-Trex composite fencing makes your life easier by giving your the strength of wood without the maintenance.
+Trex composite fencing makes your life easier by giving your fence the strength of wood without the maintenance.
 Your weekends should be spent relaxing, not repairing your fence.

 COMPOSITE FENCING LEADER